As parents, we all expect that we’ll need to comfort our little angels after an upsetting nightmare from time to time.

 Sadly, there are no guaranteed ways to prevent them, but here are a few things you might try!

 - Help baby to relax By following a consistent bedtime routine, your baby may be more relaxed and this may lessen the likelihood of a night disturbance.
-Choose a routine to suit you; a warm bath followed by quiet play or reading a book may be a good place to start.
+Choose a routine to suit you; a warm bath followed by quiet play or reading a book may be an excellent place to start.

 - Make a note of when the terrors happen If the episodes seem to occur at a similar time each night, try waking your baby 15 minutes before this.
 Keep him awake for 5 minutes before letting him sleep again.
 Try this for a week to see if it has a positive effect.